AIS Prevention Grant Program

 Grant Criteria for Public Awareness Projects

 Proposals will be evaluated by DNR staff within the Invasive Species Program.
-Proposed projects must focus on the prevention of the spread of aquatic invasive species.
+Proposed projects must focus on preventing the spread of aquatic invasive species.
 Priority will be given to projects that:

-- Focus on areas that are known to be popular destinations for boaters leaving spiny waterflea or zebra mussel infested waters (based on past watercraft inspector surveys of boaters).
+- Focus on areas that are known to be popular destinations for water recreation;

-- Focus on areas near waters infested with zebra mussels and/or spiny waterfleas;
+- Focus on areas near waters infested with zebra mussels, spiny waterfleas, or Eurasian watermilfoil;

-- Focus on areas with waters infested with other invasive species (besides zebra mussels or spiny waterfleas).
+- Focus on areas with waters infested with other invasive species (besides those listed above).

-The final amount of DNR grant offered to cooperators will depend upon:
+The final grant amount offered to applicants will depend upon:

 - How well the proposal meets the grant criteria;